Rio Hondo College logo

 Transfers to: UC, CSU

 This course continues the sequence of undergraduate preparation for biology majors.
 The course is a survey of the diversity of unicellular and multicellular life on earth, focusing on the relationships between structure and function, as well as evolutionary adaptations to their environments.
-Topics deal with classification, development, evolutionary relationships and ecological functions of living organisms inclusive of prokaryotes, fungi, protists, plants and animals.
-Laboratories will emphasize life forms, experimentation and dissections.
-Field trips will be used to examine organisms in their natural settings.
+Topics deal with classification, development, evolutionary relationships, and ecological functions of living organisms, inclusive of prokaryotes, fungi, protists, plants, and animals.
+Laboratories emphasize life forms, experimentation, and dissections.
+Field trips are used to examine organisms in their natural settings.

 US HISTORY (IGETC 4)GE3.0